adharshmt/WebScraping/README.md

-# WebScrapping
+# Web Scraping

-web scrapping with python and selenium
+* Web scraping with Python and Selenium
---

-trying to automate navigation across pages and copying data required.
+* Automated navigation across pages and copying the required data.

-how to setup is described [here](SettingUp.md)
+* How to set up is described [here](SettingUp.md)